atomcorp/calog/README.md

 $ bundle install
 ~~~

-Run `jekyll` commands through Bundler to ensure you're using the right versions:
+Run `jekyll` commands through Bundler to ensure you're using the right versions.
+This allows a preview version on local host:

 ~~~bash
 $ bundle exec jekyll serve